dyoma/k8s-web-logs/README.md

 ## Know Problems
 * **Server.** All logs loaded from the cluster remains in JVM heap forever.
 So, the server consumes more memory than needed.
-* **Server.** Stops loading logs on POD shutdown (including restart and temporary PODs such as Jobs).
-  * Server restart (and webapp reload) is required to continue monitoring of the restarted POD.
-  * Previous log records (before restart) are lost.

 ## Features
 * Load exported logs from files.
 See [ReadLogs.kt](src/main/kotlin/com/almworks/dyoma/kubenetes/logs/apps/ReadLogs.kt)